falkodev/a3-vue-sample-project/README.md

 Additionally, there is a Makefile.
 Therefore, these commands are available:

+- `make` will run a `docker-compose up` with NODE_ENV=development and hide logs
-- `make` will run a `docker-compose up` with NODE_ENV=development and display logs from all containers
+- `make dev-logs` will run a `docker-compose up` with NODE_ENV=development and display logs from Mongo, Apostrophe and Vue
+- `make kill` will shutdown all containers quickly
 - `make build` is also available to build containers after a new package is added in a package.json file (for server and client containers)
 - `make rebuild` will force to download all images again, starting from scratch before building containers

+Mongo outputs a lot of logs, and while this can be necessary to read them sometimes, most of the time it is too much useless information.
+An advice is too run `make && make logs-back & make logs-front` in a terminal.

 <a id="4-2"></a>